 A special management designation could subject future actions involving land acquisition / disposal / exchange to congressional approval if Congress writes this language into the enabling legislation.
 The public could provide input into what the enabling legislative contains, but it is ultimately written by Congress.
+Congress could also include language in the legislation to withdraw lands from mineral extraction.
 The special designation would not apply to Arizona State Trust Lands nor change the status of Arizona State Trust Lands, unless acquisitions or exchanges were approved.